 A few weeks ago I was on vacation in my home state of Virginia and we were visiting my cousin who lives in the mountains.
-She has 3 under 5, and honestly is super woman in my opinion.
+She has 3 kids under 5, and honestly is Superwoman in my opinion.
 She handles motherhood with such grace, patience, and understanding – sometimes I wonder how we’re even in the same family.
-I feel like I handle motherhood half away, sporadic, and constantly trying to figure out what day of the week it is.
+I feel like I handle motherhood half awake, sporadically, and am constantly trying to figure out what day of the week it is.
 Anyways, I was helping watch two of her daughters while she was at an appointment with her oldest and as I paced her house with her fussy infant strapped in the ergo, I picked up Rachel Hollis’ book, Girl, Wash Your Face.

 I’ll be honest, Rachel Hollis was like this sudden sporadic flame that lit up on my instagram feed.
 Having taken a step back from facebook, I wasn’t up to speed on the latest trend.
 So after several weeks of seeing friend after friend quoting her and posting about her, I was intrigued – but reading is a luxury in my life and I have about 20 other books I need to read first before I buy another one to collect dust on my shelf.